rblack42/nffs-2022-symposium-live/docs/_sources/content/biography.md

 that time, my model building was put on hold, although I maintained my membership in the AMA.

-I spent 20 years in the Air Force doing research and teaching Computer Science.
-Eventually I was assigned to manage a research supercomputer center in New Mexico.
+I spent 20 years in the Air Force doing research and teaching.
+Eventually I was assigned as Deputy Director, then Director of a research supercomputer center in New Mexico.
 After retiring, I started a second career, again teaching computer science in Texas, and finally retired for good in 2018.

 Since then, I have become a member of the *Heart of America Free Flight Association*, and am again active in building and flying rubber powered free